chop-dbhi/twitter-adr-blstm/readme.md

 	python ./download_tweets.py
 	``

-	Note that you will see numerous errors of the type `Error downloading tweet 327323676317974528`.
+	Note that you will see numerous errors of the type `Error downloading tweet 327323676317974528` (over 780 of these, as of 07-30-2018).
 This is because you cannot retrieve tweets by users with deleted or private accounts.
 It is a violation of the Twitter terms of use to distribute full-text tweets for deleted or private accounts.

 4. Prepare the dataset (by running `prep.py`), and train, validate, and test the model (with `adr_label.py`).
 We've provided an example script that will allow you to create a 90/10 train/validation split from within the combined ASU and CHOP training sets, train the BLSTM, and test on the combined ASU and CHOP test sets: